The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Theoretical Assessment

 \section{Theoretical Assessment}

 This section presents our theoretical analysis of the ridgelet prior in the setting of a single hidden layer ($L=1$).
 The main result is \Cref{thm: recon_rate}, which establishes an explicit error bound for approximation of a GP prior using the ridgelet prior in a BNN.
-The bound is non-asymptotic and valid for networks with finite numbers of units, which is an important point of distinction from earlier work \cite{Neal1995, Williams1996}.
+The bound is non-asymptotic and valid for networks with finite numbers of units, which is an important point of distinction from earlier work \citep{Neal1995, Williams1996}.
 First, in \Cref{sec: def_not}, we introduce definitions and notation required for the ridgelet transform to be rigorously studied.
-In \Cref{subsec: ridgelet} we introduce a finite-bandwidth approximation to the ridgelet transform and we study the accuracy of this approximate transform as a function of the bandwidth.
-These results are novel and we expect they will be of more general interest for applications of the ridgelet transform, beyond the ridgelet prior studied in this work. \Cref{subsec: theorems etc} applies these finite-bandwidth results to perform a theoretical analysis of the ridgelet prior for a BNN.
+In \Cref{subsec: ridgelet} we introduce a finite-bandwidth ridgelet transform, with the error between the finite-bandwidth and original ridgelet transforms being analysed in \Cref{sec: proof_recon_mod}. \Cref{subsec: theorems etc} applies these finite-bandwidth results to perform a theoretical analysis of the ridgelet prior for a BNN.